-This section of your resume is where employers will look to see what jobs and job titles you've held in the past, and will give employers a sense of your career arc.
+This section of your resume is where employers will look to see what jobs and job titles you've held in the past, providing them with an informative picture of your career arc.

 Ideally, you want the experience section of your resume to demonstrate growth.
-Over the course of your career so far, you've almost certainly added skills, experience, and responsibility.
-This section will demonstrate how you've developed as a candidate, as well as providing a sense that you're an ambitious person who's always learning.
+Throughout your career so far, you've almost certainly added skills, experience, and responsibility.
+This section will highlight how you've developed as a candidate, as well as provide a sense that you're an ambitious person who's always learning.

 - Additional experience includes retail sales jobs at Barry's Books (20XX-20XX), Cindy's Clothing Store (20XX-20XX), and waitressing at Muffins and More (20XX-20XX).

-- Additional experience includes positions at ABC Company and XYZ company.
+- Additional experience includes early roles at ABC Company and XYZ company.